Colleton County Fire-Rescue

 are needed, a Fire Department Officer may make the decision to set up a Water

 Shuttle Operation.
-As the name implies, several tankers shuttle water to a fire
+As the name implies, several tenders shuttle water to a fire

 scene.
 It is an actual operation and requires several units and manpower